Disclosures: The Art of Covering Your Ass

 “The FTC isn’t mandating the specific wording of disclosures.
 However, the same general principle – that people get the information they need to evaluate sponsored statements – applies across the board, regardless of the advertising medium.
 The words “Sponsored” and “Promotion” use only 9 characters.
 “Paid ad” only uses 7 characters.
 Starting a tweet with “Ad:” or “#ad” – which takes only 3 characters – would likely be effective.”

 You’ve seen all the different, creative ways that people are disclosing in social posts.
-Here are a few that we’ve collected:
+Here are a few that we’ve seen:

 - “I’m partnering with @brand…”